 Second, we make efforts to balance the amount of adoptive families with pregnant mothers.
 Many adoption agencies accept an unlimited amount of families on their waiting lists and push a family's wait well beyond 3-5 years.
 By limiting the number of families, we reduce wait times to receive a baby.

 Third, our staff develops special relationships with our expectant mothers.
 Our adoption counselors know what information to provide so as to inform and not overwhelm.
 Furthermore, we are readily available and provide 24/7 counseling services.

 Fourth, our Adoptive Family Print and Video Profiles showcase your unique attributes as a couple and share your adoption story to its best potential.
 The profiles truly resonate with potential birth parents.

 Finally, we have the best adoptive families in America and attract more expectant mothers to our agency.
-Please contact us at 1-800-ADOPTION for our current wait time estimates.
+Please contact us online for our current wait time estimates.

-A. This number varies.
+This number varies.
 We try to keep the ratio as close to a one-to-one ratio as possible so that we are giving accurate wait times to our adoptive families.
-Call 1-800-ADOPTION to learn our most updated wait times.
+Request free information online to learn our most updated wait times.

-A. Please check our website for an update on our seminars.
-Our Adoptive Family Coordinators would be glad to work with you and answer any adoption questions by phone as well; feel free to call us at 1-800-ADOPTION.
+Please check our website for an update on our seminars.
+Our Adoptive Family Coordinators would be glad to work with you and answer any adoption questions as well; request free information here to get started.

 We can work with two U.S. citizens living abroad on a military base or in U.S. territories or protectorates.
 At least one spouse must be employed by the United States military or government.
 Read more about military families looking to adopt.